devndesigner6/Kortex-Flow/README.md

 ***

-**KortexFlow isn't trying to predict your future—it's here to record your real actions, step by step, and put you back in charge of your work.
+**KortexFlow isn't trying to predict your future it's here to record your real actions, step by step, and put you back in charge of your work.
 Reliable, auditable, and always transparent.**